-Date 1951 Scale 1:2,500 Source Groundsure Ltd The following are indicative of serious bomb damage on early post-WWII OS mapping: Ruins ~ One Ruin is located in the north of the site, with three more Ruins to the north- west of the site.
-Clearance ✓ Several areas of clearance are located both on site and the surrounding area, predominantly north of the embankment, including commercial buildings and the clearance of the Landing Stage.
+Date 1951 Scale 1:2,500 Source Groundsure Ltd The following are indicative of serious bomb damage on early post-WWII OS mapping: Ruins One Ruin is located in the north of the site, with three more Ruins to the northwest of the site.
+Clearance ✓ Several areas of clearance are located both on site and the surrounding area predominantly north of the embankment, including commercial buildings and the clearance of the Landing Stage. -

-Redevelopment ~ Substantial redevelopment has occurred in the north-east of the site as well as the surrounding area.
-Further Observations • Due to disparity of dates between these two OS maps (~35 years), it cannot be discounted that some instances of redevelopment labelled on site may have in fact occurred before the start of WWII.
-However, it is likely that a large proportion of the redevelopment labelled was due to bomb damage. • Due to the nature of a large proportion of the site, clearance, ruins and redevelopment will not have been recorded on the bridge itself.
+Redevelopment ✓ Substantial redevelopment has occurred in the north-east of the site as well as the surrounding area.
+Further Observations disco occur redev to disparity of dates between these two OS maps (~35 years), it cannot be unted that some instances of redevelopment labelled on site may have in fact red before the start of WWII.
+However, it is likely that a large proportion of the relopment labelled was due to bomb damage.
+The other nature of a large proportion of the site, clearance, ruins and redevelopment of have been recorded on the bridge itself.

 A section of the map showing the site and immediate surrounding area is presented in Annex C-2.